 The culinary journey is epic with an endless choice of cuisines in over 10 distinct restaurants and bars.
 Most of our evenings over the course of 3 nights were spent dining by the beach and immersing in traditional Omani ambience.

-If you would like to have a break from Middle Eastern cuisines, Capri Court is a good alternative within the resort.
+Capri Court is a good alternative within the resort if you want to have a break from Middle Eastern cuisines.
 It offers a contemporary Italian dining experience.
 Stylish indoor settings and relaxing outdoor area with gorgeous beach and garden views.
 The restaurant prides itself on freshness and flavour.

 Things to do in Muscat with Kids